mitchmac/mvtina/steps.md

 - create a content folder
 - create an index.md file with a title value

-// data layer
+// local data layer
 - update dev script (package.json) to run local graphql
 - run 'npm run dev' again, make note about http://localhost:4001/altair/

-- fetch title in getStaticProps from the graphql api.
-Explain the query
+- fetch title in getStaticProps from the graphql api -- write the query to get data

 // cms
 - add tina to _app.js

+// cloud data
+- create app and get clientID
+- consume clientID with client